 Since the unfollow feature is broken (see earlier about the days being ignored) it’s not suitable for unfollowing Twitter users who haven’t followed back in a specific time frame: you could be adding new followers manually (or via another extension) and Robotwity would unfollow them minutes later!

 I found I had to keep checking on Robotwity to make sure it was still working, so not as automated as it should be, so I won’t be using it long-term.
-If it worked even close to perfectly it could be a must use Twitter automation tool.
+If it worked even close to perfectly it could be a must use Twitter automation tool, but it isn’t.